 You can get more protection for your new car or light truck by purchasing Ford Extended Service Plan (Ford ESP) coverage.
-Ford ESP is an optional service contract which is backed by Ford Motor Company or Ford Motor Service Company (in the U.S.) and Ford of Canada (in Canada).
 It provides the following:

 - Benefits during the warranty period depending on the plan you purchase (such as: reimbursement for rentals; coverage for certain maintenance and wear items). - Protection against covered repair costs after your Bumper-to-Bumper Warranty expires.